 However because her surgeon, Dr. Jessica Donington, a member of our Scientific Advisory Board is so skilled, she still managed, despite the challenges, to perform Ivy’s surgery as a Video-Assisted Thoracic Surgery (VATS).
 VATS is a minimally invasive surgery where the surgeon makes three small incisions in the chest wall.
 Then using special camera and surgical tools inserted through those incisions, Dr. Donington was able remove Ivy’s upper right lobe while viewing the inside of Ivy’s chest through images from the camera.
 Ivy reports that now, a little over a year later, she is feeling great and is proudly (and surprisingly) NED (no evidence of disease)!

 At the time of her diagnosis, Ivy, a married mom of two boys had been thinking about returning to work in finance.
 As her treatment began, and she had virtually no side effects, she decided instead to become a lung cancer advocate.
 And boy did she!

 Since her diagnosis, Ivy has completed Advocate Training through the American Association of Cancer Research.
 She then created and moderates two Facebook groups – close to 500 members strong – where they share information regarding clinical trials and treatments.
 Their primary goal is to work as a group to get the attention of lung cancer researchers.

 She’s had many speaking engagements across not only the United States, but Europe as well.
 Ivy is even a full voting member of the Department of Defense’s Congressionally Mandated Program for Lung Cancer.
-And, just recently, she’s become a member of LCFA’s Speakers Bureau where she’s already worked on the Hope With Answers video project.
+She’s a member of LCFA’s Speakers Bureau where she’s already worked on the Hope With Answers video project.